rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 ___

 You create a burst of thunderous sound, which can be heard 100 feet away.
+Each creature other than you within 5 feet of you must make a Constitution saving throw.
+On a failed save, the creature takes 1d6 thunder damage.

 - **+2PM:** increase the damage by 1d6.{{pageNumber,auto}}
 \page